Alexandra Branitskaya: Biography

 Officially, she was the daughter of a Vasily von Engelhardt, member of the Baltic German nobility, and his wife Yelena Marfa, née Potemkin, a sister of Grigory Potemkin, and thus the latter's niece.
 However, at least one historian has taken a close interest in the gossip swirling around the imperial court at the time of her birth.

 One theory was that she was the first-born illegitimate child of Catherine with Grigory Potemkin.
 According to an alternative account, she was Catherine's daughter by Count Sergey Saltykov and that on learning of her arrival, tsarina Elizabeth had her swiftly substituted for a handy male neonate of Estonian parentage, who eventually grew up to be Tsar Paul, Catherine's son and heir.

 Other historians are more dismissive of the gossip.
-Even as Alexandra was rumoured to be Catherine's own daughter, they nevertheless repeat that it was merely a claim that Alexandra was the first-born who had been switched with the son of a Kalmyk woman on account of her sex, since a male heir was preferred.
+Even as Alexandra was rumoured to be Catherine's own daughter, they nevertheless repeat that it was merely a claim that Alexandra was the first-born who had been switched with the son of an Estonian woman on account of her sex, since a male heir was preferred.

 Lady-in-waiting

 Alexandra was introduced to the Russian court with her five sisters and her brother in 1775.
 They arrived as uneducated and ignorant, but Alexandra was soon given a sophisticated polish and made to be the most favoured woman at the Russian court.
 They were appointed maids of honour, and Alexandra was in 1777 promoted to the honorary rank of chief maid of honour.

 She, in particular, along with her sisters, were treated almost as a part of the Imperial family.
 They were regarded almost as "Grand Duchesses" and "jewels" of the Russian court.
 Potemkin gave them large dowries and had Catherine appoint them ladies-in-waiting.
 They were alleged to be the courtesans of their "uncle", which was one of the most riveting and scandalous subjects of gossip.
 His first mistress was Varvara.
-However, after Varvara's marriage in 1779, her sister, Alexandra was selected to be her successor.
+However, after Varvara's marriage in 1779, her sister Alexandra was selected to be her successor.

 The British ambassador, Harris wrote about her in terms of, "a young, very attractive and well-shaped lady, with a superior talent for creating plots", who spent a great deal of time with Catherine and Potemkin and that: "unless her uncle changed his attitude toward her, she is likely to become the next female confidante" of Catherine.

 She was described as an influential force at the Russian court.
 She exposed the adultery between the favourite of Catherine, Ivan Rimsky-Korsakov, and Catherine's confidante and lady-in-waiting, Praskovja Bruce, thereby bringing about the fall of both Korsakov and Bruce (1779).
 She was treated as an "unofficial member of the Imperial family", a position which she took for granted until her death.
 Ambassador Harris reported that she received gifts and presents in exchange for information, and recommended her as a first-rate informer.
 She functioned as an agent for the British, from whom she received financial remuneration.